 No(se), this isn’t the kind of headline we’d be expecting to write either.

-Blizzard have put British League of Legends streamer Ali "Gross Gore" Larsen in World of Warcraft (WoW).
+Blizzard seem to have put British League of Legends streamer Ali “Gross Gore” Larsen in World of Warcraft (WoW).

-Streamer Asmongold stumbled upon an NPC named 'Grozgore' while playing the alpha of Battle for Azeroth, the upcoming expansion to World of Warcraft.
+Streamer Asmongold stumbled upon a troll-like NPC named ‘Grozgore’ while playing the alpha of Battle for Azeroth, the upcoming expansion to World of Warcraft.

 Grozgore is standing in front of what looks like some kind of demonic altar, and is joined by two Tamed Boars.